 5. No refunds of entry fees for any reason.
 We are providing an extended time period for this virtual competition to allow for complications due to weather and work/school schedules.
-Plan ahead, and don’t wait until the last minute to make your videos!
+Plan ahead, and don’t wait until the last minute to make and/or submit your videos!

 6. One division per horse/rider team.
 The same horse may be ridden by different people, and a rider may enter more than one horse.
 A separate entry form is required for each horse/rider team.